Kiss me, I’m Irish.

 I do have an ancestral history of Germans who emigrated to the United States from the Palatinate region.
 Palatinate Germans were some of those who emigrated to Russia upon invitation by Catherine the Great.
 Perhaps that is why I show German-Volga.
 In case you are wondering, Orcadian is the native population of the Orkney Islands of Scotland who are historically descended from the Picts, Norse, and Scots.

-While I think the ethnicity estimate is an amazing tool, most things will remind you that your genealogical research is always key.
+While I think an ethnicity estimate is an amazing tool, most things will remind you that your genealogical research is always key.
 I am by no means an expert when it comes to genealogy.
 I am barely a beginner.

 I’ve shared before that I was not interested in history until I took this DNA test.
 This history became tangible when I applied it to people that I descend from.

 One of my distant relatives, my paternal 8th great- grandfather, was William Durkee.
 He was born about 1632 in Ireland (I’ve seen it listed at Meath, Ireland).
-He is thought to be one of the first Irishmen to settle in the Massachusetts Bay Colony.
-He arrived in Massachusetts on November 9, 1663 as an indentured servant to Thomas Bishop.
+William is thought to be one of the first Irishmen to settle in the Massachusetts Bay Colony.
+He arrived in Massachusetts on November 9, 1663, as an indentured servant to Thomas Bishop.
 He came from Barbados and is thought to have been sent there during Cromwell’s military invasion of Ireland (There is a lot of controversy surrounding myths and facts about that situation.
 I am not a history major…not even close.
 I will not be addressing that.)
 The reason so much is known about his indentured servitude is because there are court records.

-Most of the court records that I have seen deal with the fact that he impregnated Martha Cross, who is believed to have worked in the house of Thomas Bishop.
+Most of the court records that I have seen discuss the fact that he impregnated Martha Cross, who is believed to have worked in the house of Thomas Bishop.
 There are records of them coming before the court, charged with fornication, and the option of being whipped or paying fees.
 There are records of a suit by her father for abuse of his daughter (the impregnation) and a counter-suit by William for her father withdrawing consent to marriage.
 They would marry December 20, 1664, and two weeks later my 7th great-grandfather, John Durkee, would be born.
 For some time, William Durkee was not able to purchase land because he would not renounce his Catholic faith.
 I have seen that he eventually did purchase land, but am not sure what led to that possibility.

 Almost all of the Durkees in the United States and Canada descend from his 3 sons.
 If you’re curious about my line it’s: William Durkee>John Durkee>Stephen Durkee>Phineas Durkee> Experience Durkee>David Woodbury>John Milton Woodbury>Laura Louise Woodbury (my great-grandmother).

-The only other family line that I’m pretty confident originates in Ireland is my maternal great-great grandmother, Agnes McLachlan Scott (in the picture above).
+The only other family line that I’m pretty confident originates in Ireland is my maternal great-great-grandmother, Agnes McLachlan Scott (in the picture above).
 I’ve shared a little about my Scottish history in this post.

 A synopsis is that Agnes McLachlan was born in 1865 in Stonehouse, Lanarkshire, Scotland.
 She was the daughter of Hugh McLauchlan (the census spells the name differently repetitively) and Agnes Baird.
-On December 20, 1889, she married my great-great grandfather, James Scott (son of James Scott and Mary Munn).
+On December 20, 1889, she married my great-great-grandfather, James Scott (son of James Scott and Mary Munn).

 James Scott was a miner and this would lead them to immigrate with their four sons to Sydney Mines, Nova Scotia, Canada in 1911.
 Based on the typical naming pattern used in Scotland, I was able to discover that my great-grandfather, George Brown Scott, was actually named after a stepfather.
 Mary Munn married George Brown in Barony, Lanarkshire, Scotland on December 30, 1872 (I do not know what happened to James Scott) and appears to have had 4 more children bearing the last name of Brown.

 My McLachlan trail is hard to follow as there are many Hugh McLachlan’s in the area.
-My reasoning for believing that at some point it becomes an Irish history is because of the McLachlan name itself.
+My reasoning for believing that at some point it becomes Irish history is because of the McLachlan name itself.

 The Clan MacLachlan is a Highland Scottish clan that claims descent from Lachlan Mor, who lived on Loch Fyne in the 13th century.
 Tradition is that he was a descendant of Anrothan, an Irish prince of the O’Neill dynasty who moved to Scotland and married the daughter of the King of Argyll.
 Further back, the lineage claims descent from Niall Noigiallach (Niall of the Nine Hostages), High King of Ireland in the 4th-5th century.